 This approach is both longer and has more elevation gain.
 From the Snow Lakes trailhead, hike the long Snow Lakes trail passing the Snow Creek Wall, on the left, continuing around the north side of Nada Lake and reaching lower Snow Lake after about 6 miles at 5,430 feet.
 Cross the Snow Lake dam which could be difficult in early season and continue up the well maintained trail but steep trail and reach Lake Viviane at 6,800 feet.
 This section of the trail has some exposed sections so use caution if wet.
 From Lake Viviane (which has great camping), wander your way west passing along the north shore of Leprechaun Lake and the east shore of Inspiration Lake.
 Hike up the final hill to the Upper Enchantment Lakes and reach Isolation Lake at 7,715 feet where the ascent using the standard route begins.
 The Aasgard Pass/Colchuck Lake Approach will meet this approach about a hundred feet above Isolation Lake to the west.

 This is the standard route up Dragontail peak and involves moderate angled snow climbing and easy Class 2+ scrambling.
 Although this route is one of the easier routes for any high Bulger, it isn't a cakewalk and good fitness is required to make it happen.
 See above for approach descriptions.
 From the base of the east facing snowfield, begin climbing the 35 degree snow slope aiming towards the obvious saddle between the summit ridge to the right and the jagged ridge coming off Witches Tower to the left.
 This notch is at 8,500 feet making the snow climb roughly 700 feet.
+In late season, this snow slope turns to ice which increases the difficulty significantly.
 Once at the notch, continue across a short ways and turn right.
 You will emerge onto a talus slope on the south side of the peak.
 Work your way up this talus slope following faint trails when possible.
 350 feet above the notch, locate the highest point on the jagged summit ridge (difficult in whiteout conditions) and hike to its base.
 10-20 feet of Class 2+ scrambling gets you to the top.

 |West Route||Class 3||This route is done using the Colchuck Lake approach.
 From the north side of the lake, follow the trail around its western shore and locate the Colchuck Glacier heading steeply up to the right upon reaching the south end of the lake.
 Climb either steep talus or snow depending on the time of year up the left side of the glacier to avoid any crevasses closer to the northeast face of Colchuck Peak.
 Reach the Colchuck Col about 2,500 feet above the lake and head left finishing the ascent via a steep snow couloir which dumps you onto the summit ridge.
 Traverse just below the summit ridge to its south side until you arrive at the highest point and scramble to the top.|